Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Covariate Quantization and Uniform Signal Recovery in Quantized Compressed Sensing

-\subsubsection{1-bit QCS with quantized covariate}
+\subsubsection{1-bit QCS with Quantized Covariate}

 Our consideration of covariate quantization in QCS seems fairly new to the literature.
-To the best of our knowledge, the only related results are \cite[Theorems 7-8]{chen2022high} for QCS with 1-bit quantized covariate and response.
+To the best of our knowledge, the only related results are \cite[Thms.
+7-8]{chen2022high} for QCS with 1-bit quantized covariate and response.
 The assumption there, however, is quite restrictive.
-Specifically, it is assumed that $\bm{\Sigma^\star}=\mathbbm{E}(\bm{x}_k\bm{x}_k^\top)$ has sparse columns (see \cite[Assumption 3]{chen2022high}), which may not be available and is non-standard in CS\footnote{While it is conventional to use isotropic sensing vector in CS (i.e., $\bm{\Sigma^\star}=\bm{I}_d$), most results in the literature do not really rely on the sparsity of $\bm{\Sigma^\star}$.}.

-In this part, we slightly deviate from the focus of dithered uniform quantization.
-Rather, our goal is to study QCS under dithered 1-bit quantization.
-Specifically, as byproducts of this work, we will apply Proposition \ref{framework} to derive results comparable to \cite[Theorems 7-8]{chen2022high} without resorting to the sparsity of $\bm{\Sigma^\star}$.
+Specifically, it is assumed that $\bm{\Sigma^\star}=\mathbbm{E}(\bm{x}_k\bm{x}_k^\top)$ has sparse columns (see \cite[Assumption 3]{chen2022high}), which is non-standard in both compressed sensing and sparse linear regression.
+Departing momentarily from our focus of dithered uniform quantization, we consider QCS under dithered 1-bit quantization and will apply Proposition \ref{framework} to derive results comparable to \cite[Thms.
+7-8]{chen2022high} without resorting to the sparsity of $\bm{\Sigma^\star}$.

-We first give some remarks on Proposition \ref{framework}.
-Compared with the framework \cite[Theorem 1]{loh2013regularized}, the key strength of Proposition \ref{framework} is that it does not explicitly assume the RSC condition on the loss function that is hard to verify without assuming sub-Gaussian covariate.
-Instead, the role of the RSC assumption in \cite{loh2013regularized} is now played by $\lambda\gtrsim R\|\bm{Q}-\bm{\Sigma^\star}\|_\infty$, which immediately yields a kind of RSC condition by simple argument as (\ref{4.24}).
-Although this RSC condition is often essentially weaker than the conventional one in terms of the leading factor of $\|\bm{\widetilde{\Delta}}\|_1^2$ (see Remark \ref{rem4}), along this line one can still derive non-trivial (or even near optimal) error rate.
-The gain of replacing RSC assumption with $\lambda\gtrsim R\|\bm{Q}-\bm{\Sigma^\star}\|_\infty$ is that the latter amounts to constructing element-wise estimator for $\bm{\Sigma^\star}$, which is often much easier for heavy-tailed covariate (e.g., due to many existing robust covariance estimator).